Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Proper body alignment and posture

 Proper body alignment and posture are crucial for executing gymnastics skills with precision and reducing the risk of injury.
-Coaches will teach you how to maintain a neutral spine, engage your core, and align your limbs correctly during different movements.
+Coaches will teach you maintain a neutral spine, engage your core, and align your limbs correctly during different movements.

 Basic tumbling skills (rolls, handstands, cartwheels)